 Different Parts of the Cotton Plant

 A cotton plant starts from seeds.
 The seeds germinate in 5 to 10 days and the cotton plant begins its growth with two cotyledons (the seed leaves that form nodes opposite each other at the base of the main stem) until the plant forms true leaves (leaves produced subsequent to the cotyledons).
-Cotton has a tap root system and roots go deeper into the soil for search of nutrients.
-Development of a healthy root system for acquiring soil nutrients is vital to feed the growing plant.
+Cotton has a tap root system and roots go deeper into the soil in search of nutrients.
+The development of a healthy root system for acquiring soil nutrients is vital to feed the growing plant.

 As a cotton plant begins to grow, it develops a series of nodes up the main stem.
 Beginning with the fifth or sixth node, the plant begins to form fruiting branches, which bear the cotton fruit.
 Typically, a cotton plant will continue to add nodes and fruiting branches for a total of 16 to 22 nodes, with 12 to 16 fruiting branches.
 Leaves:

-Leaves provide carbohydrate energy supply for adding nodes and branches and for growing bolls.
+Leaves provide a carbohydrate energy supply for adding nodes and branches and for growing bolls.
 Photosynthesis converts light energy into chemical energy that is stored as sugars in the plant.
 All plant metabolic reactions are dependent on this energy source.